Policy-Based Routing

 support to be installed (see How to install dnsmasq-full).
 This significantly improves the start up time becausednsmasq

-resolves the domain names and adds them to appropriatenft
+resolves the domain names and adds them to the appropriatenft

 set